AvisekNaug/5ZoneTestBedControl/README.md

 ## Example

-We created a simple testbed `testbed_v1` where we use `ambient temperature, humidity, solar radiation, ahu supply air temperature` as observation variables. `ahu heating coil setpoint` as the action variable.
+We created a simple testbed `testbed_v1` where we use `ambient temperature, humidity, solar radiation, ahu supply air temperature, zone temperatures` as `observation` variables. `ahu heating coil, terminal heating and cooling coils temperatue setpoint` as the `action` variables.
+The `reward` incentivizes less energy consumption, better zone comfort for each zone.

-A complete description of all possible variables that can be treated as part of the observation space is provided [here](https://github.com/AvisekNaug/5ZoneTestBedControl/blob/master/RLPPOV1_get_model_variables.json).
+A complete description of all possible variables that can be treated as part of the observation space is provided [here](testbed_dev/resource/testbed_v1_variable_explanation.json).